mahichodhary/Atlantis_Document/README.md

   # apply_requirements sets the Apply Requirements for all repos that match.

 allowed_overrides specifies:
 # allowed_overrides specifies which keys can be overridden by this repo in its atlantis.yaml file.

 __________________________________________________________________________________________________________________________________

 # Multiple Atlantis Servers Handle The Same Repository
+Running multiple Atlantis servers to handle the same repository can be done to separate permissions for each Atlantis server.
+In this case, a different atlantis.yaml repository config file can be used by using different repos.yaml files.

+For example, consider a situation where a separate production-server atlantis uses repo config atlantis-production.yaml and staging-server atlantis uses repo config atlantis-staging.yaml.

+Each server has different permissions and a different repos.yaml file.

+The repos.yaml contains repo_config_file key to specify the repository atlantis config file path.

+# repos.yaml
+repos:
+- id: /.*/
+  # for production-server
+  repo_config_file: atlantis-production.yaml
+  # for staging-server
+  # repo_config_file: atlantis-staging.yaml